 Although you may hesitate to deposit a lot for a secured card, in this case you may be able to get your money back without needing to close out the card.
 But not all cardholders will qualify to have the deposit returned, so there’s no guarantee this will happen.

 The BankAmericard Secured is a Platinum Mastercard, just like the Citi Secured card.
-That means they’ll have basically the same set of extra features, potentially including benefits like Purchase Protection and an Extended Warranty.
+That means they’ll have similar extra features, though you’ll likely get more from Bank of America.

 Bank of America credit card users can also check their FICO 8 Credit Score any time, for free, based on their TransUnion credit report.
 This is a pretty common benefit to find these days, although we’re not sure if you’ll get credit score monitoring with the Citi Secured Mastercard.

 At no annual fee, the BankAmericard Secured won’t cost any more than the Citi Secured Mastercard.

 The other costs and terms of these cards are basically the same as well.

 Are you building or rebuilding your credit with the Citi Secured Mastercard?
 How’s it going?
 Let us know how you feel by leaving your own review!